SpectrumInstrumentation/spcm/README.md

 To download the examples directly as a zip file, please go to the [releases page](https://github.com/SpectrumInstrumentation/spcm/releases) and download the most recent spcm-examples-*.zip file.

+_Please note that in the following, when mentionning specific examples, we omit the number in front of the folder or example.
+This number is only meant for ordering examples based on their level of complexity and can change when new examples are added._

 ## Hardware interfaces

 `spcm` provides the following classes for interfacing with the different devices.